Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/sdk-programming-guide/key-collector.md

 In the SDK, there is the concept of a `KeyCollector`.
 This is a user-supplied [delegate](delegates-in-sdk.md), a callback method the SDK calls when it needs a PIN, password, key, or some other secret value in order to complete verification or authentication.

+> [!NOTE]
+> The key collector is also used to notify the caller that touch or a fingerprint is
+> needed.
+See the [article on the KeyCollector and touch](key-collector-touch.md) for a
+> more detailed description of how to handle touch notifications.

 For example, with the PIV application, you can make a call to sign data.
 That requires the PIN to be verified in order to execute.

 ```csharp
     using (var pivSession = new PivSession(yubiKey))